loerac/Rullo/README.md

 # Rullo
-Finds all the possible combinations of numbers for solving a rullo puzzle.
+Finds all the possible combinations of a set from a rullo puzzle using combinatorics.
+Combination function was given from http://rosettacode.org/wiki/Combinations#C.2B.2B

-# UNDER CONSTRUCTION: CURRENTLY IN PROGRESS

 # Getting Started
-Use the GNU gcc compiler for main.c
+Use the GNU g++ compiler for main.cpp

-gcc main.c -o rullo
+g++ main.c -o rullo

 # Instructions
 There are two arguments you need to give the program;

-Input numbers: all the numbers given in the box

-Output number: the number outside of the box
+Rullo number: the number outside of the row/column

+Set row/column: all the numbers given in the row/column

 # Example
-./rullo [output_number] [input_numbers]
+./rullo [rullo_number] [set_row_columns]

+### Input
-./rullo 10 1 3 5 7 9
+./rullo 10 1 3 5 7 9 10

+### Output
+Found Combination: [ 10 ]

+Found Combination: [ 1 9 ]

+Found Combination: [ 3 7 ]